-Well done to our Marta Crispo on her two recent publications!
+Well done to our Marta Crispo on her two recent publications on soil health!

 Grantham Scholar Marta Crispo works out of the School of Biosciences and Geography.
 Her research looks at soil black carbon’s affect on the availability of heavy metals to own-grown food crops.
 Recently, she published 2 papers related to her research.
 Here, you can find a brief outline of them and links to read the papers in full.